cosmicparadox11/Image_CDF/README.md

 # Image_CDF
-Python programme to get histogram , PDF and CDF of any Monochannel Image
+Python programme to get histogram,PDF and CDF of any Monochannel Image.